 LOCATION: 4946 Bellaire Ave, North Hollywood, CA 91607

 The restaurant where Doreen, played by Lily Tomlin, works is the former Johnie’s Broiler in Downey.
 She is visited there by her husband Earl, played by Tom Waits.
-The restaurant has a unique history, having appeared in many other films, such as “Heat,” “The Game,” “License To Drive,” “My Stepmother Is An Alien,” “One Hour Photo” and many more.
+The restaurant has a unique history, having appeared in many other films, such as “Heat,” “The Game,” “License To Drive,” “My Stepmother Is An Alien,” “What’s Love Got To Do With It,” “One Hour Photo” and many more.
 In 2007, the building was demolished.
 However, Bob’s Big Boy purchased the property years later and rebuilt it based on the original blueprints and even some of the same materials.
 So what stands now closely resembles what was seen in the film.

 The 1987 horror sequel, “House II: The Second Story” was, like the original film, shot primarily in Southern California.
 This time the setting was a property known as the Stimson House, located near Mt.
 Saint Mary’s University.